mr-SCWN/Game-Festival/README.md

 # Game-Festival

-This project was developed as part of the *Mobile Systems* course at Poznań University of Technology.
+This project was developed as part of the *Mobile Systems* course at the Poznań University of Technology.

 The game was created using the Unity game engine.